Classifying spaces of finite groups of tame representation type: Loops on Loops on BDٛ₂

 \section{\texorpdfstring{Loops on $B\D\twohat$} {Loops on BDٛ₂}}

-Since $\D$ is a finite $2$-group, completing $B\D$ makes no difference to its homotopy type.
+Throughout this section, $\D$ is a dihedral group of order $4q$, where $q$ is a power of two.
+Since $\D$ is a finite $2$-group, completing $B\D$ makes no difference to its homotopy type, by Theorem~\ref{th:Bousfield-Kan}.
 So $\Omega B\D\twohat$ has contractible connected components, and is homotopy equivalent to $D$ with the group multiplication.
-So we should expect to see the Eilenberg--Moore spectral sequence converging to $\kD$. \begin{proposition} We have
+It follows that $C_*\Omega B\D\twohat\simeq\kD$, and we should expect to see the Eilenberg--Moore spectral sequence~\eqref{eq:Cotor} converging to $\kD$. \begin{proposition} We have

 with